michaelthorne/front-end-code-guide/README.md

 > Every time you write inline styles in your markup, a front-end developer somewhere dies – whether it’s in a style tag or directly in the markup.
 Don’t do it. – [TMWtech](http://tech.tmw.co.uk/code/TMW-frontend-guidelines/)

 This guide assumes that [Sass](http://sass-lang.com) will be used as the preprocessor to compile your CSS.
-The majority of the rules in this guide apply to vanilla CSS, unless otherwise stated.
+The majority of the rules in this guide also apply to vanilla CSS, unless otherwise stated.

-- Split your CSS across multiple files: generic, vendor, base, objects

 <a name="css-terminology"></a>
 ### 4.2 Terminology